 Here’s the solution to this coding question:

 This one’s insane!
 And yes it did get asked in a data science interview.
 But don’t worry, in the upcoming weeks, StrataScratch will be stepping through the solution for each of the data science interview questions we just covered.

 These questions take a lot of time to solve and they’re typically found in the later rounds of your data science interviews because there is so much code and it just takes time to talk through it.

 The last technical concept of data science coding interview questions is date manipulations.
 This one is always asked on data science coding interviews because everyone in analytics from an analyst to a data scientist works with dates.
 It would be weird not to.
 Because you’re usually given a complete day, year-month-day-timestamp, but asked to aggregate by weeks, months, or years, you’ll need to know how to manipulate dates.

-Here’s one example from Postmates
+Here is one example from Postmates Interview with Date manipulations

 Which hour of the day averages the highest order volume?